uswds/uswds-site/pages/documentation/migration-V3.md

 @forward "usa-identifier";
 ```

 Each package is smart enough to include any dependent package it needs to display properly.
-For instance, the **usa-banner** package will load
+For instance, the **usa-banner** package will load `usa-layout-grid`, `usa-media-block`, and `uswds-fonts`.

 #### Managing utility classes